Fatboychummy-CC/fatmusic/README.md

 Double note that if I add more functionality, I will most likely need to change the "repository" specification.

+### Adding/removing repositories

+It is planned to add this to a menu in the program, but currently the way to add repositories is to edit the `remotes.lson` file that is generated after the first run of the client.
+It is simply a list of strings pointing to a file on the internet which match the repository spec.

+Simply add a link to the repository file, and the client will use that.

 ## To-do